Flight (2017 - 18)

 Flight was originally presented as part of the 2017 Edinburgh International Festival.
-It ran for a 12 week engagement at the McKittrick Hotel, New York at the beginning of 2018.
-It is being presented as part of the 2018 Galway International Arts Festival from July 19th, and in the Melbourne International Arts Festival this October.
+It ran for a 12 week engagement at the McKittrick Hotel, New York at the beginning of 2018 and was presented as part of the 2018 Galway International Arts Festival.
+It is currently showing at the Melbourne International Arts Festival

 Flight won Best Design and Best Technical Presentation at the 2018 Critics Awards for Theatre in Scotland (CATS), and a 2017 Herald Angel award.

 “This sumptuous installation fitted no easy category.
 It was like a live graphic novel or a visual radio play or the kind of optical experiment the Victorians would have delighted in, sitting at the interface of magic and mechanics.
 The audience sat at a one-person booth at the side of a giant rotating cylinder watching a series of miniature tableaux, each boxed in like a frame in a comic book: desert landscapes and dark oceans, tiny figures picking even tinier fruit, ominous expressionist tower blocks and bleak motorways at night.
 All of it was lit like a miniature theatre with the tiniest of light sources by Simon Wilkinson.
 It was as exquisite as it was genre defying.”

 Mark Fisher, The Guardian, presenting the Critics Award for Theatre in Scotland for Best Design.

 The richly colored, minutely detailed visuals — designed by Mr. Harrison and Rebecca Hamilton and beautifully lit by Simon Wilkinson — are the wonder of “Flight.”

 this production’s exquisite detail, which enables it to capture even the different textures of the light in Greece and Italy